01 June 2014

 many years ago i started utilizing all lowercase grammar in my creative and artistic writing. it all started in my youth. i am a first generation american born of québécoise and cuban parents — both non-native english speakers. as i learned the days and months in french and spanish, neither capitalized, i began to question why we capitalized them in english. later in life, my obsession with the writers, e. e. cummings and aram saroyan, allowed me the permission i was looking for to take on my own grammar rule of keeping all words lowercase.

-initially, it was a way of being more democratic. i didn’t see why some words (proper nouns) deserved more recognition than other words – they all carried the same weight to me. especially the use of the word “i” when referring to myself. “i” just seemed more appropriate than “I”. after some time, i also began to appreciate the disorientation that the use of all lowercase words caused the reader. yes, the writing was a little more difficult to read, but that engagement was something i was interested in. in order to keep sentences a little more separated, i always added two spaces after each period, another remnant of my youth, learning to type on a vintage royal typewriter.
+initially, it was a way of being more democratic. i didn’t see why some words (proper nouns) deserved more recognition than other words — they all carried the same weight to me. especially the use of the word “i” when referring to myself. “i” just seemed more appropriate than “I”. after some time, i also began to appreciate the disorientation that the use of all lowercase words caused the reader. yes, the writing was a little more difficult to read, but that engagement was something i was interested in. in order to keep sentences more separated, i always added two spaces after each period, another remnant of my youth, learning to type on a vintage royal typewriter.

 John Ros currently lives and maintains a studio in New York City & London, UK.
-He attained an MFA from Brooklyn College in May 2013 and a BFA from SUNY Binghamton in May 2000.
+They attained an MFA from Brooklyn College in May 2013 and a BFA from SUNY Binghamton in May 2000.

 John has taught at Brooklyn College, SUNY Binghamton and the National Academy of Art and has lectured as a visiting artist at George Mason University, North Florida Community College and Jefferson Technical and Community College among others.